-Communication is the heartbeat of an organization.
-A communication which is ineffective or even absent within an organization can cause a communication gap at the workplace.
+Communication is the beat that works through the very heart of an organization.
+Communication which is ineffective or even absent within an organization can cause a communication gap at the workplace., and lead to serious issues down the line.

-By definition, a communication gap at workplace is the misinterpretation of information or the complete lack of communication within the company.
+By definition, the communication gap in the workplace is the misinterpretation of information or the complete lack of communication within the company.
 Such a phenomenon can occur between employers and employees or between employees of different ranks.
-Let’s see which could be the reasons that cause communication gap between employees, and which – between employers and employees, and how the management can address these issues.

-Reasons for communication gap at workplace between employees
+Reasons for the communication gap at the workplace between employees

-The communication gap between employees may eventually sabotage the growth of a company, so such a company issue should be addressed very carefully and seriously.
-The causes of employees not being able to communicate qualitatively or not communicate at all might be:
+Interemployee communication is vital for productivity and also the moral of a business.
+Communication gaps between employees may eventually sabotage the growth of a company, so such a company issue should be addressed very carefully and seriously.
+The causes of employees not being able to communicate qualitatively or even at all might be:

-Employees at work usually interact with each other during the day but are they confident enough to discuss company-related topics?
-Often, employees might be unsure if company information should be shared with their colleagues or they simply believe that such information is not within their colleagues’ concerns.
+Employees at work usually interact with each other during the day and should be encouraged to.
+This social interaction is important but are they confident enough to discuss company-related topics?
+Often, employees might be unsure if company information should be shared with their colleagues or they simply believe that such information is not within their colleagues’ remit.
 In reality, employees would love to be informed about projects and news related to their own company.
-Knowing such information would boost their motivation and engagement.
+Knowing such information boosts their motivation, engagement and sense of being part of something bigger than themselves.

 Wrong attitude and body language